 In addition to knowing their business, they genuinely love business.
 They enjoy waking up each morning to participate in the capitalistic pursuit of making and selling things that produce a profit for their company, jobs for their employees and returns for their shareholders.

-HR Disciple: The HR Disciple has a broad understanding of the core TM areas along with compensation, recruiting, organization development and engagement.
+HR Disciple: The HR Disciple has a broad understanding of the core TM areas along with compensation, recruiting, DE&I and engagement.
 They are an avid student of the human resource discipline.
 They are able to effectively translate from academic abstraction to practical reality.

-Exposure to the other HR specialty areas (compensation, generalist, organization development, etc.) is equally important to ensure the TM leader has a holistic understanding of how those levers interact to drive performance.
+Exposure to the other HR specialty areas (compensation, generalist, DE&I, etc.) is equally important to ensure the TM leader has a holistic understanding of how those levers interact to drive performance.

 Those desiring success in this field should actively seek out assignments, projects and other opportunities that broaden their experience in both different HR disciplines and different operating environments.
 No matter how superior one’s TM technical skills are, without this additional knowledge and experience it will be difficult to develop the credibility and perspective needed to excel.

 Production Manager: Some in the TM field think of themselves as experienced craftspeople, building individual leaders by hand in a labor of love.
 The best in the field know that they are actually the production line managers on the talent factory floor.

 They approach their task with the same disciplined approach to process management as any other production leader.
 They understand the raw materials available to them, the tools that can most effectively cut, shape and polish that material, and how to ensure that the finished product meets quality standards and is distributed appropriately.

-Production manager skills can be gained through practice with classic project management tools like Pert and Gant charts, through exposure to six sigma methodology and most powerfully, through first hand experience in operations or supply chain roles.
+Production manager skills can be gained through practice with classic project management tools, through exposure to six sigma methodology and most powerfully, through first-hand experience in operations or supply chain roles.

 A successful talent authority also has a great “eye for talent.”
 As subjective as that might sound, certain individuals have a talent for selecting talent.
-They understand what it takes to succeed in a given role and have the ability to quickly summarize how well a given candidates fits with those needs.
+They understand what it takes to succeed in a given role and have the ability to quickly summarize how well a given candidate fits with those needs.

 She must then integrate that information with all the other data she has about that leader – derailer factors, business performance, engagement performance – into a comprehensive 3-dimensional leadership profile.
 That effort requires a large investment of time, but yields great returns through more accurate and timely talent decisions.

 The Differentiating Two

-While TM leaders must be Business Junkies, HR Disciples, Production Managers and Talent Authorities, achieving their full potential requires even more.
+While talent-building HR leaders must be Business Junkies, HR Disciples, Production Managers and Talent Authorities, achieving their full potential requires even more.
 When at their best, TM leaders are a trusted advisor to senior leaders, often including the CEO.
-Their guidance has meaningful impact on the most critical talent choices made in the organization and, therefore, on the company itself.
+Their guidance has a meaningful impact on the most critical talent choices made in the organization and, therefore, on the company itself.

-Trusted Executive Advisor: As a trusted advisor, the TM leader uses his knowledge, experience and insights to guide key people decisions in the business.
+Trusted Executive Advisor: As a trusted advisor, the TM leader uses her knowledge, experience and insights to guide key people decisions in the business.
 But even with a strong level of technical expertise, a talent leader can only become a trusted advisor by flexing a different set of muscles.
 Being a trusted advisor means that the relationship moves from the professional into the personal.

 - Is professionally credible: Professional credibility starts with demonstrating the Core Four we discussed earlier.
-The credible TM leader can integrate those ingredients in a way that allows the leader to continually make the “right” talent decisions for the organization.
+The credible HR leader can integrate those ingredients in a way that allows the leader to continually make the “right” talent decisions for the organization.
 This includes being able to persuasively present and argue for a position using the right balance of facts and emotion.
-Without that capability they are destined to remain a technical specialist.
+Without that capability, they are destined to remain a technical specialist.

-To get there, the TM leader will need to demonstrate that they understand the executive’s personal and professional agendas and that they respond to the executive’s ego needs.
-The TM leader will increase the relationship’s strength after each interaction where the executive sees that they genuinely represent his or her best interests.
+To get there, the HR leader will need to demonstrate that they understand the executive’s personal and professional agendas and that they respond to the executive’s ego needs.
+The HR leader will increase the relationship’s strength after each interaction where the executive sees that they genuinely represent his or her best interests.

 Courageous Advocate: The Courageous Advocate has a theory of the case about why specific talent choices should be made and they are appropriately aggressive in voicing that opinion.
-A difficult capability to master, many TM leaders fail on their path to greatness because they over or under use it.
+A difficult capability to master, many HR leaders fail on their path to greatness because they over or under use it.
 A Courageous Advocate: